ARMmbed/esp8266-driver/README.md

 It is advisable to update the [AT firmware](https://www.espressif.com/en/support/download/at?keys=) at least to version 1.7.0.0

+v1.6 driver supports AT firmware up to version 1.6.2.
+Mbed OS 5.10 supports AT firmwares up to version 1.6.2. v1.7 driver found from Mbed OS 5.11 allows usage of AT firmware version 1.7.0.0.

+**NOTE** Here we are talking about AT firmware version - not SDK version.
+SDK firmware without AT is no use.

+**NOTE** AT firmware version numbers and driver version numbers do not match to each other.
+E.g., driver version v1.7 does imply that it will support AT FW version 1.7.0.0

 ## Restrictions

 - The ESP8266 WiFi module does not allow the TCP client to bind on a specific port.
 - Setting up a UDP server is not possible.
 - The serial port does not have hardware flow control enabled by default.
 The AT command set does not either have a way to limit the download rate.
-Therefore, downloading anything larger than the serial port input buffer is unreliable.
-An application should be able to read fast enough to stay ahead of the network.
+Therefore, downloading anything larger than the serial port input buffer is unreliable - unless [AT firmware](https://www.espressif.com/en/support/download/at?keys=) version 1.7.0 or later is used.
+With older firmware an application should be able to read fast enough to stay ahead of the network.
 This affects mostly the TCP protocol where data would be lost with no notification.
-On UDP, this would lead to only packet losses which the higher layer protocol should recover from.
+On UDP - with all firmware versions - this would lead to only packet losses which the higher layer protocol should recover from.

 ## Mandatory configuration
 ![mbed_lib.json](mbed_lib.json) configuration assumes Arduino form factor.
 Please adjust according to which board is in